assimp/assimp/doc/Fileformats.md

 - [X3D](https://en.wikipedia.org/wiki/X3D)
 - XGL
 - ZGL

+Note: support for [BLEND](https://en.wikipedia.org/wiki/.blend_(file_format)) is deprecated.
+It is too time-consuming to maintain an undocumented format which contains so much more than we need.

 Additionally, some formats are supported by dependency on non-free code or external SDKs (not built by default):